 Using proper coaching techniques to create muscle memory help athletes get themselves in the correct position at points of impact to both receive and deliver force correctly, Kersey said.

 “When a car is finely tuned at a high functional level, it performs that way,” Kersey said.
 “The body is the same way.
 And the sooner a body learns something – whether it is football or any academic or athletic exertion – the better.”

-Kersey serves as USA Football’s medical director and is a consultant for the Indianapolis Colts.
+Kersey serves as USA Football’s medical director and a sports medicine specialist at St. Vincent Sports Performance in Indianapolis.
 He said football players who learn proper fundamentals at an early age take the skills with them as they progress to higher levels.

 Guskiewicz said weight and strength discrepancies are not as wide during these developmental periods as they are in high school and college, so it is a better time to learn the techniques.

 And younger athletes are more likely to be open to coaching, thus willing to absorb more of the information.

 “I’m not a fan of eliminating contact sports for kids under 14,” Guskiewicz said.
 “We need to focus on behavior modification, skill development and how to block and tackle properly at this age.”